After nearly a decade of struggling to make it in Hollywood, The Girl on the Train

 Another similarity is their musical talents, although they both have reservations about singing.

-In December, Lawrence (who sang in The Hanging Tree, The Hunger Games and Joy) told ET she hates singing on camera.
+In December, Lawrence (who sang in The Hanging Tree

 "It's the weirdest thing ever," she admitted.
 "I've never once put it out there that I think I can sing or that I even enjoy singing.
 Now it seems like I keep having to do it in every damn film!"